Code Lists

 - Issue number – the code list in which the code was added, or in which the status of the code was most recently changed.
 The issue number is "0" for all codes issued prior to the present release, and "15" for all codes new (or significantly revised) in the fifteenth release.

-Alternative versions using other character sets used by specific computer platforms or operating systems may be available on request – please email us.
+Alternative versions using other character sets used by specific computer platforms or operating systems may be available on request – please e-mail EDItEUR.

-The top-level tag is <ONIXCodeTable>.
+For the XML file, an XSD schema is available here.
+The the top-level tag (root element) is <ONIXCodeTable>.
 The document contains a sequence of composite elements <CodeList>, each of which contains the data elements <CodeListNumber>, <CodeListDescription> and <IssueNumber>, and a sequence of composite elements <Code>.
-Each composite element <Code> contains the data elements <CodeNumber>, <CodeValue>, <CodeDescription>, <CodeNotes> and <IssueNumber>.
+Each composite element <Code> contains the data elements <CodeNumber> (optional), <CodeValue>, <CodeDescription>, <CodeNotes> and <IssueNumber>.

 <?xml version="1.0" encoding="utf-8"?>